tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 She doesn’t have many toys.
 Not new ones, atleast.
 I typically end up buying her used toys from a messy aisle at Goodwill.
 But a couple days ago, a commercial popped up on TV.
 I was in the kitchen cooking breakfast when I heard her yelling for me to come to the living room.
 I ran out, initially thinking something was wrong — before I saw her pointing at the TV excitedly — spoon forgotten on the floor.
 “Mommy!
 Look!”
 The commercial showed several children talking to a doll, feeding it fake food — dressing it up.
-I watched for about 20 seconds before it ended, and a choir of children sang ‘We love Feed Me Pheobe!’
+I watched for about 20 seconds before it ended, and a choir of children sang ‘We love Feed Me Phoebe!’
 “I want that toy— I want that toy!
 Mommy, please?” she begged, standing up and practically bouncing on her heels.
 The toy was slightly high technology given its AI/voice recognition feature, making it around 25 dollars.
 I really didn’t have much money to spend but.. god, those eyes of hers.
 And I was getting paid that day..

 I knelt down, pulling her close, the scent of maple syrup and her hair filling my nose.
-“Pheobe, huh?”
+“Phoebe, huh?”
 I murmured, tucking a stray curl behind her ear.
 Her eyes, wide and hopeful, stared back at me.
 They were the same deep brown as mine, but held a sparkle I sometimes felt I’d lost somewhere along the way.

 “Yes!
 She talks, Mommy!
 And I can feed her!
 Please, please, please?”